When To Open Your Pool in 2026 (Based On Where You Live)

 What month should you open your pool?

-We surveyed 1,900 pool owners and found a majority of pool owners open their swimming pools between May 1st and May 15th.
+We surveyed 1,900 pool owners and found that a majority of pool owners open their swimming pools between May 1st and May 15th.

 In the U.S. pool industry, the unofficial start of the pool season is Memorial Day Weekend (end of May).
 That’s when pool stores are the busiest (at least in the northeast part of the country).
-It’s a good idea to open your pool before that to get a headstart on the season and to beat the crowds in the pool stores.
+It’s a good idea to open your pool before that to get a head start on the season and to beat the crowds in the pool stores.

 What if you have a heated pool?